 Year to Year

 In spring when ice retreats, old plant material is exposed and warmed, accelerating decomposition, the total quantity of carbon dioxide the air crests, then starts to decline as new plants and leaves sprout into the sunlight, growing fast.
-In summer when the sun is high and warmth extends far north, massive forests of Russia and Canada reach their peak growth rate, drawing in carbon dioxide across a vast landscape.
-In autumn, growth slows, leaves fall and rot, releasing their carbon dioxide into the air until the ice returns.
+In summer when the sun is high and warmth extends to the massive northern forests of Russia and Canada, the growth of trees draws in carbon dioxide across a vast landscape to bring atmospheric concentration to a minimum.
+In autumn, growth slows, leaves fall and rot, releasing carbon dioxide back into the air until the ice returns.

 The annual cycle also offers opportunities for renewable energy in concert with the seasons.
 Solar energy peaks with the summer solstice, just as the weather gets hot and air conditioners turn on.
 In winter the wind kicks up across the northern latitudes stirred by temperature differences.
 Agricultural techniques such as permaculture and agroforestry, which shift from annual planting to perennial species, shade and protect the soil, allowing it to hold moisture and absorb rainwater, mitigating both drought and flooding.